geo2tag-logistics/Geo2Logistics/README.md

-This project is built on Python-Django-MongoDB stack.
+This project is built on Python-Django stack.

 Task
 ----